 For a dim fuzzy, hunt down NGC 2715.
 At magnitude 13.6, this small barred spiral galaxy may have recently experienced a galaxy merger, and as many as three supernovae events have been detected recently.
 For a true test of your observing skills and equipment, try IC 342.
 IC 342 is a nearby giant spiral that has a significant dust light extinction.
 It averages about magnitude 9, and it’s quite large (20′).

 Once you’ve found it, see if you can spot its very stellar nucleus.
 While the exact size and mass of this galaxy is still subject of controversy, there are strong indications that in many respects IC 342 resembles a giant spiral (similar to our own Galaxy) and competes with two other near giant spirals – the Milky Way and Andromeda (M 31) – for the gravitational influence in the Local Volume.

 There is one meteor shower associated with the constellation of Camelopardalis – the March Camelopardalids.
 They occur on or about March 22nd with no definite peak, and the fall rate averages only about one per hour.
 They are the slowest known meteors at 7 kps.

 Be sure to check out The Messier Catalog while you’re at it!

-For more information, check out the IAUs list of Constellations, and the Students for the Exploration and Development of Space page on Aries and Constellation Families.
+For more information, check out the IAUs list of Constellations.